enormandeau/barque/README.md

 A test dataset is available as a [sister repository on GitHub](https://github.com/enormandeau/barque_test_dataset).
-It is composed of 10 samples, each with 10,000 sequences (times two since it is a paired-end dataset).
+It is composed of 10 mitofish-12S metabarcoding samples, each with 10,000 forward and 10,000 reverse sequences.

 Download the repository and then move the data from `barque_test_dataset/04_data` to **Barque**'s `04_data` folder.